WitoldSurowka/3D_2D_fitting/README.md

 # 3D_2D_fitting
 The following elaboration is a part of an authentic STEM project grounded in real-world application.
+It utilizes linear algebra and mathematical analysis to modify derived models to better mimic the data collected from the real system.

 The purpose is to fit a series of 3D functions to match best to real-data 2D function